GarimaK1/React-Practice/3_contacts_manager/garimaReadme.txt

 using this package from npm to validate input on arrival at each end-point e.g. if 'name' is required in mongoose model, input (form/via postman) must have 'name'

+Note: I started using Material UI and found it to be very extensive.
+Time was short.
+So I switched back to react-bootstrap.
+Its not the best but it is very intuitive/easy for me to use .
 -- React front-end created using Material UI.
-Everything relating to react inside 'client' folder!
+Everything relating to react inside 'client-MaterialUI' folder!
 For material UI, Roboto font is required.
 To use roboto font:
 Method - 1: